Affiliate links on Android Authority may earn us a commission. Learn more.

 I’m going to cut right to the chase here: this phone is a looker.
 Forget ugly square camera housings, bulky lenses, and gaudy colorways, the Find X3 Pro finally offers something strikingly different in the world of flagship Android smartphones.
-Of course, Oppo has excellent form when it comes to aesthetic design.
+Of course, OPPO has excellent form when it comes to aesthetic design.
 2020’s Find X2 Pro was not only fashionable but also had the hardware chops to make it one of the best Android smartphones of the year.
-So we have high hopes for Oppo’s latest flagship.
+So we have high hopes for OPPO’s 2021 flagship.

-The Oppo Find X3 Pro is the flagship product out of the Find X3 series, which also includes the Find X3 Neo and budget-friendly Oppo Find X3 Lite.
-All three phones are set to hit the UK and other European markets on April 14.
-Oppo has not announced plans for a US launch at the time of writing.
+The OPPO Find X3 Pro is the flagship product out of the Find X3 series, which also includes the Find X3 Neo and budget-friendly OPPO Find X3 Lite.
+All three phones hit the UK and other European markets on April 14, 2021.
+OPPO did not make the Find X3 series available in the US.

-Premium design commands premium pricing and the Find X3 Pro certainly comes with a hefty price tag.
-At £1,099/€1,149, this flagship smartphone is as expensive as Apple’s iPhone 12 Pro Max and almost as much as the Samsung Galaxy S21 Ultra.
-Oppo is clearly not afraid to scrap it out with the industry’s biggest players.
-Although unlike the other two, Oppo continues to include a charger in the box with its latest smartphone.
+Premium design commands premium pricing, and the Find X3 Pro certainly comes with a hefty price tag.
+The phone launched at £1,099/€1,149, and OPPO still sells it for £949.
+That keeps it firmly in Apple iPhone 14 Pro and Samsung Galaxy S23 Plus territory, despite its older hardware.
+OPPO is clearly not afraid to scrap it out with the industry’s biggest players.
+Although unlike the other two, OPPO continues to include a charger in the box with its latest smartphone.

 Design: Glorious glass